-- Our instructors are Certified Green Professionals and Home Energy Raters - We are a 100% Energy Star Builder - All our houses are built and rated by the Residential Energy Services Network & Home Energy Rating Standards of Practice (RESNET HERs). - We focus on energy efficient building practices - Our students are involved with the NAHB (student chapter) - Bottom line we are teaching students how to build the homes of the future!
+- Our instructors are Certified Green Professionals and Home Energy Raters - We build to Energy Star specifications - All our houses are built and rated by the Residential Energy Services Network & Home Energy Rating Standards of Practice (RESNET HERs). - We focus on energy efficient building practices - Our students are involved with the NAHB (student chapter) - Bottom line we are teaching students how to build the homes of the future!